Check out our videos of the performances and photographs of the entire week from past years on our multimedia page.

 Wanna earn College Credit for the AoC NYC Intensive?

 Our instructors have taught at numerous academic institutions and would be happy to work with you to set up an independent study to earn credits while training in NYC!
 You will need a current faculty member at your institution to be your official instructor, but we will work with them to evaluate your final grade.
-A syllabus has already been prepared to help facilitate your paperwork!
+A sample syllabus has been prepared to facilitate your paperwork!
 Check it out here: DOC / PDF

 If you have any questions just reach out to the workshop coordinators: email@example.com